The EABS Student Prize is an annual award presented to doctoral and/ or

 an annual gathering that aims to foster dialogue between master’s, doctoral,

 and early career researchers (postdocs).
 The symposium provides a good platform

 to test one’s research among peers and receive feedback from senior scholars before

-to learn more about the eleventh EABS Graduate Symposium to be held at the
+to learn more about the EABS Graduate Symposium.
+For

-more details regarding the EABS Student Paper Prize regulations, please follow this link.
+more details regarding the EABS Student Paper Prize regulations, please see here.